MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-search-provider.md

 - You must prepare the metadata mapping schema file with your article properties to be able to validate the knowledge article schema.
 More information: Develop metadata mapping schema
 - If your website is registered using Azure Active Directory, you’ll need to use OAuth, and provide the **Resource Id**, **Tenant Id**, **Client Id**, and the **Client secret** generated from the AAD Application registration page.
 More information: Apply authentication

-## Enable integrated search providers
+## Provision integrated search providers
-If you are a first time user, you'll need to enable the integrated search provider option from the Customer Service admin center.
+If you are a first time user, you'll need to enable the integrated search provider provisioning from the Customer Service admin center.
 1. On the Customer Service admin center site map, go to **Knowledge** > **Integrated Search providers**> **Manage**.
 1. On the **Integrated search providers** page, select **Setup my space**.
 You'll see a status message, "Integrated search is provisioning.
 It will take few minutes to complete."

-After the provisioning is complete, you can add an integrated search provider by performing the steps provided.
+After the provisioning is complete, you can add an integrated search provider by performing the steps provided below.

 ## Add integrated search providers